Find an accessible route

 Station assistance service

-You can ask for a free assistance in the metro stations equipped with lifts.
+You can ask for assistance in the metro stations equipped with lifts.
 This way, you only pay for your fare.

 When can I request assistance?